Ludvin7x/lemon-api/README.md

 5.  **Create a Superuser (Optional but Recommended)**

-    Create a superuser account to access the Django Admin Panel, which is useful for managing users, groups, and potentially initial data:
+    Create a superuser account to access the Django Admin Panel, which is useful for managing users, groups, and initial data:

     ```bash
     python manage.py createsuperuser